Skip to main content

 Independent Assortment

 Independent assortment is a fundamental principle of genetics stating that alleles for different genes segregate independently of one another during gamete formation.
-This means that the inheritance of one trait will not affect the inheritance of another, allowing for a variety of combinations in offspring.
-Understanding this concept is crucial for predicting the phenotypic ratios resulting from genetic crosses.
+This means that the inheritance of one trait will not affect the inheritance of another trait, allowing for a variety of combinations in offspring.
+In the context of the question, this principle is crucial for predicting the phenotypic ratios resulting from the crosses of the given genotypes.

 Recommended video: